ngandrass/moodle-tool_userautodelete/README.md

 ### Installing via the site administration (uploaded ZIP file)

-1. Download the latest release of this plugin.
+1. Download the latest release of this plugin from the [Moodle plugin directory](https://moodle.org/plugins/tool_userautodelete).

 2. Log in to your Moodle site as an admin and go to _Site administration > Plugins > Install plugins_.
 3. Upload the ZIP file with the plugin code.
 4. Check the plugin validation report and finish the installation.